gerald1248/openshift-linter/README.md

 The main use cases are:

 * Command line: this use case assumes you already have a bunch of configuration objects (the output of `oc export dc --all-namespaces`, say)
-* You wish to generate reports by posting JSON configuration files to the server at the URL shown
+* Server: you wish to generate reports by posting JSON configuration files to the server at the URL shown
-* Open the GUI in the browser and fetch current configuration data from the master
+* GUI: point your browser to the URL shown and fetch current configuration data from the master

 ### Command line use
 ```